chrisvxd/og-impact/README.md

 You can remove the watermark from any free template by [upgrading](https://og-impact.saasify.sh/pricing).
 Once you've upgraded, you can make use of the [`unwatermark` API](https://chrisvxd_og-impact.saasify.sh/docs#operation/unwatermarkPOST).

-For example, to remove the watermark the free template:
+For example, to remove the watermark from the `basic` template:

 ```sh
 curl -X POST \